hudra0/geomate/README.md

 4. **Save & Let Geomate Learn**
    - Click "Save" and then "Save and Apply"
+   - Start with Dynamic or Monitor Mode to begin collecting server IPs
-   - Play your game - Geomate will learn server IPs
+   - Play several matches to allow Geomate to collect and geolocate server IPs
+   - The map will populate as IPs are discovered and geolocated
-   - Keep Strict Mode disabled initially
+   - Keep Strict Mode disabled until you've built a comprehensive IP list

 ![GeomateAdd](https://github.com/user-attachments/assets/ffdd5da0-d8d6-4b88-af53-5da055d57138)